 - PUAEME005A Provide pain management

 The RTO requires all candidates to be competent in all areas of the course.
-If you cannot achieve competency after two attempts at any or all of the competencies, including the final assessment, you will be required to attend another ASPA course where we can provide you with the required support to achieve the understanding and skill levels required to be deemed competent
+If you cannot achieve competency after two attempts at any or all of the competencies, you will be required to attend another ASPA course where we can provide you with the required support to achieve the understanding and skill levels required to be deemed competent.

 It is a course requirement to use a pocket mask when doing CPR, please bring your own.